-Juneteenth flag to fly at Wisconsin Capitol for first time
+Juneteenth flag flies at Wisconsin Capitol for first time

-MADISON, Wis.
-(WBAY) - A Juneteenth flag will be raised over the Wisconsin State Capitol for the first time in the state's history.
+A Juneteenth flag was raised over the Wisconsin State Capitol for the first time in the state's history Friday morning.

 June 19 marks the date a Union general in Texas told slaves in the state that they were free.
 This was more than two years after President Abraham Lincoln's Emancipation Proclamation.

-CLICK HERE to learn more about the history of Juneteenth.
+to learn more about the history of Juneteenth.

 “As a state that sees some of the most disparate outcomes for Black Wisconsinites, it is as important as ever that we recognize and reflect on our history, celebrate Black resiliency, and move forward in solidarity and strength toward a more racially equitable and just society,” said Gov. Tony Evers.